This week's Learning in Year 4 at a glance!

 History |

-ANGLO SAXONS Pupils learn where Anglo-Saxons settled and what their settlements were like.
-Focus is on understanding why they chose certain locations and identifying key features of Anglo-Saxon settlements.
-Gaps are addressed by reinforcing key vocabulary, revisiting map-based understanding, and clarifying misconceptions about settlement life. |
+ANGLO SAXONS Pupils learn who the Vikings were, where they came from and why they travelled to Britain.
+Focus is on understanding their origins, motives and key aspects of Viking life.
+Gaps are addressed by reinforcing key vocabulary, revisiting map work and chronology, and clarifying common misconceptions about Vikings and their reputation. |

 French |